lydtechconsulting/component-test-framework/README.md

 ## Maven Surefire Plugin

 Add the Maven Surefire Plugin to the pom of the service under test with the following profile.

-The following shows how to override the configurable properties in a maven project:
+This example includes adding some property overrides:
 ```
 <profiles>
     <profile>